broadway/broadway-demo/README.md

 The box is then available at `192.168.42.100`, the vhost is configured with domain `broadway.local`.

 If you don't have ansible installed, you will have to run `composer install` yourself.
-And run `app/console broadway:event-store:schema:init` to initialize the databse.
+And run `app/console broadway:event-store:schema:init` to initialize the database.

 ## Running the demo